 How much will the HTC Vive Pro cost in the UK?

 Of course, with confirmation of premium specs in the latest VR headset, many prospective buyers are wondering about the potential cost of the headset in the UK.
-Unfortunately there’s no word yet on how much the Pro headset will cost, but when you consider that the first-gen HTC Vive is still (a rather expensive) £599/$599, the Vive Pro certainly isn’t going to be cheap.
+Though there was no initial price announcement, HTC announced in March 2018 that the high-end headset will set consumers back £799.99, though the exact release date is still unknown.
+That hasn't stopped retailers like OverClockers UK offering (super limited) pre-order availability right now though.